 Afterword, my friend handed a Bible to me and said I should start reading it.
 I read for some 15 hours straight seeking to understand more of what it was that God did to me and in me.
 Never before was the book of Romans more alive to me than in those following hours after my conversion.
 I still recall the profoundly penetrating passage of Romans 7:14-25 and can recount most of it by memory to this day.

 Despite my joy in knowing Jesus and experiencing the new life he gave me, my former wife made it clear she wanted nothing to do with my new “religion.”
 After approximately six months she deserted me and filed for divorce.
-The last day I saw her was the first day I decided to forsake God and wander in the desert of despair.
+The last day I saw her was the first day I abandoned my Christian commitment and began wandering in the desert of despair.
 After all, why follow Christ if this is where it leads?
 Deep down, however, I knew that I was not living in accordance with my commitment to Christ and a tremendous amount of cognitive and psychological dissonance was my daily lot.
 Despite the wanton lifestyle that I lived seeking to fill the whole in my heart, the angst simply grew greater with each pitiful day that I lived for my nerve endings and psyche.